 Bwindi Impenetrable Forest – the Rwenzori Mountains and the Kasubi Tombs

 There are three UNESCO World Heritage Sites in Uganda.
-Two of them are National Parks, Bwindi Impenetrable Forest National Park, and Rwenzori Mountains National Park.
+Two are National Parks, Bwindi Impenetrable Forest National Park and Rwenzori Mountains National Park.
 The other is Kasubi Tombs in Kampala, a cultural and historical site.
 Kasubi Tombs is presently under reconstruction after an unfortunate fire several years and two more during the reconstruction.

 All three are unique places that are a must-visit for those visiting Uganda.